'Orange Is the New Black' Season 7: TV Review

 For me, if there was a failure to the sixth season, it was that the series lacked a thematic imperative, the sort of jeremiad that anchored earlier seasons.
 Here, the writers are in fine and outraged fettle, picking over the very essence of the penal system and notions of restorative justice and rehabilitation.
 The aspirations and failings of prison adult education, professional training and psychiatric treatment are covered with a whiplash rainbow of anger and optimism, a tonal balance made possible by the versatile cast, many of whom also directed episodes (including returning helmers Prepon and Sandow, plus Lyonne, who adds to the potential exhibited in her Russian Doll debut).

-There's no such ambivalence to the season's other topical big swing, which involves an ICE detention facility, a storyline that brings in several returning cast members, introduces memorable characters played by Karina Arroyave and Marie-Lou Nahhas and howls with a sense of moral malfeasance so unfiltered it occasionally overwhelms general plausibility or episodic momentum.
+There's no such ambivalence to the season's other topical big swing, which involves an ICE detention facility, a storyline that brings in several returning castmembers, introduces memorable characters played by Karina Arroyave and Marie-Lou Nahhas and howls with a sense of moral malfeasance so unfiltered it occasionally overwhelms general plausibility or episodic momentum.
 It's unrelenting and headline-ripping even if you do the math and know that Orange Is the New Black is set a couple years in the past at this point.

-As the show gets toward its closing episodes, Kohan and company display a strong grasp on what these characters have gone through in what was a condensed time period, living and suffering lifetimes over less than two years of story-time.
+As the show gets toward its closing episodes, Kohan and company display a strong grasp on what these characters have gone through in what was a condensed time period, living and suffering lifetimes over less than two years of story time.
 The last two episodes, both over an hour and both punctuated by cameos and callbacks, pack an emotional heft — happy and sad, because Orange Is the New Black is introspective enough to understand that not everybody gets a happy ending — the show hasn't approached since the end of the fourth season.

 As with any good series finale, you come away appreciating not just the episode or the season, but the opportunity to, as Regina Spektor's opening song goes, "remember all the faces, remember all the voices."